conestack/bdajax/README.rst

 ==============

-Messages, Infos, Warnings and Errors
+Messages, infos, warnings and errors
 ------------------------------------

 ``bdajax`` displays application messages in a jQuery tools overlay.